-The redington butterstick is a glass rod reminiscent of the ’70s with retro-inspired markings on the blank.
-The rod is a T-Glass construction build on the historical reddngton taper which provides the traditional glass feel to the rod.
+The Butter Stick is a fiberglass fly rod reminiscent of the ’70s, with retro-inspired markings on the blank.
+This model is a T-Glass construction build on the historical Redington blank taper, which provides the traditional glass feel to the rod.

-The 3-piece, glass rod is offered in a range of lengths and line weights covering the most popular choices.
-The rod offers a choice of three different buts and comes in a Cordura tube with dividers to keep your gear safe between fishing trips.
+The 3-piece glass Butter Stick is available in a range of lengths and line weights covering the most popular choices.
+You can choose between three different butts, and it all comes in a Cordura tube with dividers to keep your gear safe between fishing trips.

 Features & Benefits

-The different line weights vary from 1wt to 6wt, with an 8wt also available on the 8’ length.
-The 8wt has an aluminium reel seat and strengthened butt for saltwater and larger species.
+The different line weights of the Butter Stick vary from 1wt to 6wt, with an 8wt also available on the 8’ length.
+The 8wt has an aluminum reel seat and strengthened butt for saltwater and larger species.

-In terms of actual weight, the rods start from as little as 1.9oz and go up to 4.8oz depending on the specific model.
-The rod feels lightweight in-hand and won’t tire you out, even if you’re on the water all day.
+In terms of actual weight, the Butter Stick rods start from as little as 1.9oz and go up to 4.8oz depending on the specific model.
+It feels lightweight in-hand and won’t tire you out, even if you’re on the water all day.

-The butter is built on the Redington Heritage Taper in fibreglass, to provide that traditional glass feel.
+The Butter is built on the Heritage Taper in fibreglass, to provide that traditional glass feel.
 The cork used in the butt and the reel seat is tight and good quality, as you’d expect from this brand.

-There are 3 different butts available in the different models, with the 6wt and 8wt model that comes with a saltwater-resistant anodized aluminium seat for the reel.
-The rod is available in a 3 piece built housed in a storage tube with dividers.
+There are 3 different butts available in the different models, with the 6wt and 8wt models coming with a saltwater-resistant anodized aluminum seat for the reel.
+The Butter Stick is available in a 3 piece build, housed in a storage tube with dividers between uses.

 To ensure easy setup, the rod is provided with dots for alignment.
-The build quality is underwritten with a Redington lifetime warranty which says everything about the confidence that the manufacturer shows in their product and its ability to handle almost any environment.
+The build quality is underwritten with a lifetime warranty, which says everything about the confidence that the manufacturer shows in their product and its ability to handle almost any environment.

-You will find the butterstick glass rod suitable for fishing in small streams, creeks or rivers.
+You will find the Butter Stick glass rod suitable for fishing in small streams, creeks or rivers.
 It could be immense fun for stronger fighters and saltwater species when using the 8’ model equipped with fighting butt and aluminium reel seat.
 You’ll definitely feel the tug of the fish more with this rod – both a positive and a negative (when it comes to arm fatigue!)

-The rod is extremely durable and coupled with the slow action makes it ideal for teaching children and beginners to fish.
-You can really explain the concept and need for them to load the rod with a slow rod like this.
-Although, it wouldn’t be my first pick for a beginner learning to fish, as it can be a bit difficult to master without plenty of practice.
+The rod is extremely durable, and coupled with the slow action, this makes it ideal for teaching children and beginners to fish.
+You can really explain the concept and the need for them to load the rod with a slow rod like this.
+However, it wouldn’t be my first pick for a beginner learning to fish, as it can be a bit difficult to master without plenty of practice.

-The Redington butter stick comes with the Redington lifetime warranty to ensure total peace of mind when buying this excellent glass rod.
+The Butter Stick rods come with a lifetime warranty to ensure total peace of mind when buying this excellent glass rod.